vatsved/millertestbot/README.md

 Obviously, *if the account is private or the bot is blocked it cannot comment*.

+##usage

+Simply comment @millerbot on any public Instagram post!

 ##installation

 Use `npm install` to install dependencies.
-Then, create a file called `config.json` and put this in:
+Then, take a look into `config.json` and put in the corresponding cookies:

     {
       "ds_user_id": "YOUR_COOKIE_HERE",